Robertson County DUI Court Process

 What to Bring to Court

-- Any Documentation: Any documents relevant to your case, such as proof of insurance, vehicle registration, or letters of recommendation.
+- Any Documentation: Any documents relevant to your case, such as insurance information, vehicle registration, or character references.

 - Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing like jeans, t-shirts, or shorts.
-Business casual attire is recommended.
+Avoid wearing casual clothing such as jeans, t-shirts, or shorts.

 Local Court Procedures